Yarra River: Parklands

-Several reserves have been set aside adjoining the Yarra, mostly to preserve the natural environment or for recreation, many of these are managed and operated by Parks Victoria, the state government agency responsible for the management of Victoria's national parks and other reserves.
-The largest and most notable of these parklands include: the Royal Botanic Gardens, Birrarung Marr, Yarra Bend Park, Westerfolds Park, Warrandyte State Park and the Yarra Ranges National Park.
+Several reserves have been set aside adjoining the Yarra, mostly to preserve the natural environment or to support recreation.
+Many of these are managed and operated by Parks Victoria, the state government agency responsible for the management of Victoria's national parks and other reserves.
+The largest and most notable of these parklands include the Royal Botanic Gardens, Birrarung Marr, Yarra Bend Park, Westerfolds Park, Warrandyte State Park, and the Yarra Ranges National Park.

 Major parks

 Some of the larger parklands adjoining the river include, from downstream to upstream: